adrybakov/rad-tools/docs/source/tb2j_plotter.rst

 Output files have the same names, but they are saved in the *output* folder as your specifyed by ``-op`` argument.

-Note: It is not necessary to specify a path to the existin folder, for example try to execute
+It is not necessary to specify a path to the existing folder, for example try to execute

 .. code-block:: console